 - 1. Highlight Low Battery Alarm on the Alarms main menu. - 2.
 Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Low Battery Alarm setting.
-(Off, 9.0V - 13.5V, Default = Off)
+(Off, 9.0V 13.5V, Default = Off)

-Off TEMP ALARM Temp.
-Alarm Temp Alarm sounds when the water temperature detected by the 900 SeriesTM reaches the Temp Alarm setting, which is either set in degrees Fahrenheit or Celsius [International models only].
-For example, if the Temp Alarm is set to 58° Fahrenheit, and the water temperature falls from 60° to 58°, the Temp Alarm will sound.
-Similarly, if the water temperature rises from 56° to 58°, the
+Temp.
+Alarm Off Off 120 Temp Alarm sounds when the water temperature detected by the 900 SeriesTM reaches the Temp Alarm setting, which is either set in degrees Fahrenheit or Celsius [International Models Only].
+For example, if the Temp Alarm is set to 58 degrees Fahrenheit, and the water temperature falls from 60 degrees to 58 degrees, the Temp Alarm will sound.
+Similarly, if the water temperature rises from 56 degrees to 58 degrees, the Temp Alarm will also sound.